antoniopedrofraga/RCOM-FEUP/README.md

 # RCOM-FEUP
-Code developed for "Redes de Computadores" at FEUP
+Code developed for "Redes de Computadores" (Computer Networks) at FEUP.
+Consult the projects for furder info.